Progesterone and ’t do anything without the other.are like partners in crime. They simply can

 What is progesterone?

-Progesterone is a hormone that is responsible for several roles in the body.
+It is a hormone that is responsible for several roles in the body.
 Its main functions include the preparation and maintenance of the uterus for pregnancy and inhibition of female ovulation while pregnancy is on.
-This hormone is produced in the ovaries in women and is a precursor to estrogen.
-Although progesterone is also found in men, progesterone levels in females are much higher compared to the males.
+It is a precursor to estrogen, produced in the ovaries.
+Men also have progesterone, but females levels are much higher.

 Other uses of progesterone include the following:

 - Natural – allows you to pee naturally

 - Effectively burns fat and turn it into energy

 - Promotes oxygenation to the cellular level.
 This means that all parts of the body gets better oxygen supply

 - Helps in building the bones and prevents development of osteoporosis